 Tim Burton movies are as stylishly designed as they are wacky!
 Every Tim Burton movie is unique in its story and characters.
-But, maintains that creepy yet intriguing Tim Burton gothic tone.
+However, it still maintains that creepy yet intriguing Tim Burton gothic tone.

 Tim Burton started out as an animator for Disney where he developed his own unique style with elongated shapes and people with a healthy dose of the gothic.
 He released the short film Vincent in 1982, a story that displays Burton’s eye for aesthetics.
-As well as demonstrating his obsession with the macabre.
+This additionally demonstrated his obsession with the macabre.
 Little did he know this short story would pave the way for his many films to come.

 So, what movies has Tim Burton made since then?
 In this article, we’re going to count down 10 of our favourite Tim Burton movies.
 Stay tuned to see where your favourite one ranked!